AmpersandTarski/Ampersand/docs/the-language-ampersand/terms/semantics.md

 ![Venn-diagram for 'traveler' and 'dest'](<../../.gitbook/assets/venntrips (1) (1).svg>)

-Each pair (fact) in the diagram can be written as a fact in two ways, using the converse operator:&#x20;
+Each pair (fact) in the diagram can be written as a fact in two ways, using the converse operator:

 | Fact                          | Fact                         |
 | ----------------------------- | ---------------------------- |